Researchers create "mighty mouse" with gene tweak that doubles muscle strength

 "This could be used to combat muscle weakness in the elderly, which leads to falls and contributes to hospitalizations," Johan Auwerx, the lead author from EPFL says.
 "In addition, we think that this could be used as a basis for developing a treatment for genetic muscular dystrophy."

+The research could also yield more good news for the epidemic of obesity that plagues many western countries.
 "There are now ways to develop drugs for people who are unable to exercise due to obesity or other health complications, such as diabetes, immobility and frailty," says Ronald M. Evans, who led the Salk team.
 "We can now engineer specific gene networks in muscle to give the benefits of exercise to sedentary mice."

 Auwerx describes molecules such as NCOR1 as "molecular brakes" that slow down the activity in genes.
 Releasing these brakes through gene manipulation increases that activity level, providing more energy to build muscle.